ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/programming/recommended target="_blank" rel="noopener noreferrer">Programming</a></h1>
 <h3>1.
-Marker Interfaces in Go - <a href="https://medium.com/@andreiboar/marker-interfaces-in-go-d395bfaeefe5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Let Gemini autonomously fix code for you - <a href="https://medium.com/google-cloud/let-gemini-autonomously-fix-code-for-you-0d721d24b42b" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Andrei Boar`**
+✍️ **posted by `Google Cloud - Community`**

-<blockquote>This article is about Marker Interfaces, or how to go from an idea to a special idea:</blockquote>
+<blockquote>In the ever-evolving landscape of software development, automated tools that can help diagnose and fix code issues are becoming…</blockquote>

 <h3>2.
-A Year with Next.js Server Actions: Lessons Learned - <a href="https://medium.com/@iamalvisng/a-year-with-next-js-server-actions-lessons-learned-93ef7b518c73" target="_blank" rel="noopener noreferrer">link</a></h3>
+Side Projects That Make Your Resume Shine ✨ - <a href="https://medium.com/@irenazra/side-projects-waste-of-time-or-game-changer-28557efca6a3" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Alvis Ng`**
+✍️ **posted by `İren Azra Zou`**

-<blockquote>A Deep Dive into the Practicalities, Pitfalls, and Potential of Next.js’s Server-Side Feature</blockquote>
+<blockquote>Trying to make your resume stand out with side projects?
+Pick the ones that actually make a difference — and avoid the ones that don’t!</blockquote>

 <h3>3.
+My Top 3 Tips for Being a Great Software Architect - <a href="https://medium.com/gitconnected/my-top-3-tips-for-being-a-great-software-architect-173c3755b68b" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Level Up Coding`**

+<blockquote>My top tips for being a great Software Architect and making the best decisions for your teams and projects.</blockquote>

+<h3>4.
+Introducing Swark: Automatic Architecture Diagrams from Code - <a href="https://medium.com/@ozanani/introducing-swark-automatic-architecture-diagrams-from-code-cb5c8af7a7a5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Oz Anani`**

+<blockquote>Software architecture is hard to get right.
+Misaligned teams, unclear diagrams, and time-consuming processes often result in frustration…</blockquote>

+<h3>5.
 I just tried OpenAI’s updated o1 model.
 This technology will BREAK Wall Street - <a href="https://medium.com/datadriveninvestor/i-just-tried-openais-updated-o1-model-this-technology-will-break-wall-street-5f99bcdac976" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `DataDrivenInvestor`**

 <blockquote>All of my articles are 100% free to read!
 Non-members can read for free by checking out this link.</blockquote>

-<h3>4.
-Python Radio 32: Old-Time Radio - <a href="https://medium.com/radio-hackers/python-radio-32-old-time-radio-3fc1337212f5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Radio Hackers`**

-<blockquote>Build a Time Machine</blockquote>

-<h3>5.
-Predictive Maintenance Models with a Focus on Class Balancing — Complete Notebook - <a href="https://medium.com/towards-data-science/predictive-maintenance-models-with-a-focus-on-class-balancing-complete-notebook-d8c385835a13" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Towards Data Science`**

-<blockquote>From Model Creation to Deployment: Building a Predictive Maintenance System with Streamlit</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/technology/recommended target="_blank" rel="noopener noreferrer">Technology</a></h1>
 <h3>1.
-Tata Motors overtakes Maruti Suzuki as the maker of India’s No.1 car - <a href="https://medium.com/@indiantechguide/tata-motors-overtakes-maruti-suzuki-as-the-maker-of-indias-no-1-car-63dd87f24f3e" target="_blank" rel="noopener noreferrer">link</a></h3>
+Sasa - <a href="https://medium.com/@cryptohayes/sasa-0b474e218c5d" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Indian Tech & Infra`**
+✍️ **posted by `Arthur Hayes`**

-<blockquote>For the first time in four decades, India’s best-selling car was not a Maruti Suzuki.
-In 2024, Tata Motors' Punch, a subcompact SUV…</blockquote>
+<blockquote>The backcountry gates at Hokkaido ski resorts offer excellent, mostly lift-accessible terrain.
+Early in the season, the burning question…</blockquote>

 <h3>2.
-How I Almost Let a Latte Ruin Our Product Launch - <a href="https://medium.com/managing-digital-products/how-i-almost-let-a-latte-ruin-our-product-launch-fb65750a0ae4" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Shoddy Math on Unplugging Unused Appliances - <a href="https://medium.com/@westwise/the-shoddy-math-on-unplugging-unused-appliances-cd6d8abf1b52" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Product Coalition`**
+✍️ **posted by `Sam Westreich, PhD`**

-<blockquote>I once thought critical thinking meant strolling into a meeting, wearing a faux-intellectual expression, and just questioning everything…</blockquote>
+<blockquote>Will you save hundreds?
+Or are these bad conclusions from an outdated study?</blockquote>

 <h3>3.
 Trump Fiddles While Musk Burns Down MAGA - <a href="https://medium.com/@carlynbeccia/trump-fiddles-while-musk-burns-down-maga-6183696f73ad" target="_blank" rel="noopener noreferrer">link</a></h3>